quriosapien/meliorism/blog/startups-and-entrepreneurship/10-trillion-economy.md

 # 10 Trillion Economy

-Bharat, is growing at a great pace and so is its economy.
-Faster than most other economies in the world.
-It's not a fluke., but rather a result of a great vision.
+Bharat is growing at a great pace, and so is its economy - faster than most other economies in the world.
+This isn't a fluke, but rather the result of a great vision.

 For quite some time, we weren't as aspirational as we are today.
-We are leading in some way or other in various sectors worldwide, for example in fintech, in digital connectivity and mobility, space research, renewable energy.
-But we have caught up a lot.
-Many of our top political leaders, don't look up just for survival, but are hopeful for best growth.
+Now, we are leading in various sectors worldwide, such as fintech, digital connectivity and mobility, space research, and renewable energy.
+We have caught up significantly, and many of our top political leaders are no longer focused solely on survival, but are hopeful for the best growth.

-So, given the direction and velocity with which we are heading, if anything, we are going to be a 10 Trillion economy.
+Given the direction and velocity with which we are heading, it's clear that we are on track to become a 10 Trillion economy.

-Something worth pondering here would be, how would the Bharat of 10 Trillion GDP would look like.
-Which all sectors would be 10x of what it's today?
+Something worth pondering here would be: how would Bharat look with a 10 Trillion GDP?
+Which sectors would grow tenfold from where they are today?
+These questions will shape our future as we continue on this remarkable journey of growth and innovation.